MicrosoftDocs/Viva/WorkplaceAnalytics/Includes/to-designate-meeting-exclusion-rule-as-favorite.md

 **To designate a meeting-exclusion rule as a favorite**

-Marking a rule as a favorite moves has one effect: It moves the rule to the top of the Meeting exclusions drop-down list on the query-creation page.
+Marking a rule as a favorite has one effect: It moves the rule to the top of the Meeting exclusions drop-down list on the query-creation page.

 1. On the **Queries** page, find the row of the meeting-exclusion rule that you want to designate as a favorite.
 2. At the right end of the row, click the star.

   ![Marking a rule as the favorite](../Images/WpA/Use/exclusion-rule-as-favorite.png)

-After you click the star, it will appear filled-in to indicate the favorite status of this exclusion rule.
+After you click the star, it appears filled-in to indicate that this exclusion rule is now a favorite.

-In the following illustration, an analyst has marked the "OOF Meetings" rule as a favorite.
-It therefore appears at the top of the list:
+In the following illustration, the Person query page shows the "OOF Meetings" rule at the top of the Meeting exclusions list.
+It appears there because an analyst had previously marked it as a favorite.

 ![Selecting a favorite rule in the drop-down list](../Images/WpA/Use/exclusion-rule-in-query.png)